scart97/thunder-speech/docs/Custom Data.md

 ### Load source

-The nemo manifest file contains one json in each line, with the relevant data:
+The nemo manifest file follows the [Json lines](https://jsonlines.org/) format, where each line is a valid json containing the metadata relevant to one example:

 ```
 {"audio_filepath": "commonvoice/pt/train/22026127.mp3", "duration": 4.32, "text": "Quatro"}